 MUNI COLLISIONS: While there have been month-to-month variations in total Muni collisions per 100,000 miles traveled, the rate has remained fairly constant over the past few years.
-SFMTA staff continues to analyze data to determine which corridors have the highest number of collisions and to identify potential modifications that could improve system safety.
+SFMTA staff continue to analyze data to determine which corridors have the highest number of collisions and to identify potential modifications that could improve system safety.
+GOAL 2: Make transit, walking, bicycling, taxi, ridesharing and carsharing the most attractive and preferred means of travel